Table of Contents

 - Wecker and Associates, Analyst

 - Wells Fargo, Trader

 Many of our former MA students are now in senior positions in industry and return to the department to recruit current students.
-The department’s new Industrial Alliance Program also brings representatives of local firms to the department and creates recruitment opportunities for students.
-As of 2013 our alliance members include: Genentech, Deloitte, Google, Veracyte, Citadel, Genomic Health, and NTT Docomo.
+The department’s Industrial Alliance Program also brings representatives of local firms to the department and creates recruitment opportunities for students.
+See the link for more details on what companies actively visit and recruit in the department.

 Is there a separate admissions application for current UCB graduate students?

-Yes, effective fall 2012, all current UCB graduate students outside of the Statistics Department interested in obtaining an M.A. degree in statistics must apply during our regular admissions cycle to be considered for admission to the M.A. degree program and, if admitted, be officially enrolled in the M.A. program for two semesters and pay the Professional Degree Supplemental Tuition (PDST).
-However, students will have the option to take the required coursework prior to applying.
-The deadline to apply is mid-December.
+As of Fall 2016, all current UCB graduate students outside of the Statistics Department interested in obtaining an M.A. degree in statistics must apply using the online application: http://grad.berkeley.edu/admissions/apply/.
+If admitted, students will be officially enrolled in the M.A. program for two semesters and pay the Professional Degree Supplemental Tuition (PDST).